ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 To make the game, we're providing you with a class to make interacting with HTML `canvas` elements easier (that way you won't have to know too much to use it!).
 It's called `CanvasWrapper,` and you can find it in `dino_game.js`. `Canvas` is an HTML element used for displaying graphics in the browser.

 There are only a few methods implemented but they make your life a lot easier:

-##### `CanvasWrapper.prototype.attachTo(canvasId<String>)`

-This method takes a string representing the ID of a canvas element present in the DOM.
-It then fetches the 'context' of the canvas, which allows to draw on it.
-This part will be done for you, so you don't have to worry about it to much.

 ##### `CanvasWrapper.prototype.clear()`